sampsapursiainen/zeffiro_interface/README.md

-Zeffiro Interface is a simple tool for finite element based EEG and MEG forward and inverse simulations.
+Zeffiro Interface is a simple tool for finite element based forward and inverse simulations in electromagnetic brain imaging applications.
 With Zeffiro, one can segment  a realistic multilayer geometry and generate a finite element mesh, if triangular surface grids (in ASCII DAT file format) are available.
 As a special feature one can generate a time-lapse of inverse estimates for a given data sequence.
 An example can be found in ./data/media folder.
 The current version also allows using a graphics card to speed up the mesh segmentation as well as forward (lead field) and inversion computations.
 A spherical model has been included as an example (./data/spherical_example.mat).
 The name Zeffiro is Italian for 'a gentle breeze'.
 A more detailed introduction to the functions and scientific background of the interface can be found at: